-Established businesses are easier to estimate future growth rates for.
+It is easier to estimate future growth rates for established businesses.
 A business like PepsiCo will probably grow around the same rate over the next decade as it has over the last decade.

-Rapidly growing businesses like Amazon (AMZN) cannot grow at 15% or 20% a year indefinitely.
-If Amazon grew its market cap at 20% a year over the next 30 years it would be worth more than $64 trillion.
+Rapidly growing businesses like Amazon (AMZN) cannot grow at 20% or more annually forever.
+If Amazon grew its market cap at 20% a year over the next 30 years it would be worth more than $389 trillion.